EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Example Messages and Sizes {#sizes}

-To help implementors, this appendix gives an examples of EDHOC messages and plaintexts with different authentication methods.
-The examples use 1 byte key identifiers and connection IDs and are given in CBOR diagnostic notation and hexadecimal.
+To help implementors, this appendix gives examples in CBOR diagnostic notation and hexadecimal of EDHOC messages and plaintexts with different authentication methods.
+The examples use 1 byte key identifiers, 1 byte connection IDs, and the default mapping to CoAP (corr = 1).
 Note that the examples in this appendix are not test vectors, the cryptographic parts are just replaced with byte strings of the same length.

 ## Message Sizes RPK